"Why the Hell isn't this on DVD yet?" Volume 2

 As noted above, Warden is every bit as hilarious as he was as Roy L. Fuchs in USED CARS, but most of the really good lines are either his or Melato's, as opposed to Zemeckis' film, where the funniest lines were more widely distributed.
 And while the film is consistently funny, it does lose some steam during the too-silly opera finale ("a sudden burst of surrealism!").
 Nevertheless, Kiel as a "tragic giant" Otello is a jaw dropping sight despite the hit-and-miss subtitles translating for us as he and Melato sing out their differences.

 Angela Pietropinto has a good early role as Melato's confidant, Anita Morris memorably opens the So Fine commercial, and Tyra Ferrell (BOYZ N THE HOOD) makes her feature debut, briefly wearing the trendsetting jeans around the offices of Fine Fashions.

-Ryan O'Neal's charmed life at the box office had come to an end by the early 1980's, and SO FINE had disappointing returns in September 1981.
-It's still a very underrated film, every bit as funny as Bergman's later THE FRESHMAN and even a solid competitor for O'Neal's WHAT'S UP DOC?, and worthy of release and rediscovery on DVD.
+Ryan O'Neal's charmed life at the box office had come to an end by the early 1980's, and SO FINE had disappointing returns in the fall of 1981.
+It's still a very underrated film, every bit as funny as Bergman's THE FRESHMAN and even a solid competitor for O'Neal's WHAT'S UP DOC?.
+Highly worthy of release and rediscovery on DVD.

 So, why isn't this on DVD yet?

 Ryan O'Neal isn't the biggest name these days (MALIBU'S MOST WANTED, anyone?); the film did poorly during its initial release.